FofoMalo/Portfolio_malo/README.md

     }
 ]
 ```
-when you that, you just have to create a new html file in a folder, go the root and create another folder name it as you want like SCSS, and create a main file with `.scss extention`.
+when you do that, you just have to create a new html file in a folder, go the root and create another folder name it as you want like SCSS, and create a main file with `.scss extention`.
 livecompiler are watching your main.scss file and automaticaly compile to give you a css file create wtith map file.

 ## How to use Scss Variable